Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 ### Part 2: Create User - Enzo Matrix

+Enzo is our **Level 1 Helpdesk** employee.
+He needs an IT-friendly desktop (shortcuts, fewer restrictions than Bob) and, soon, the ability to reset passwords in a specific department.

+We’ll set him up now so the GPO and group wiring we do next has a real user to affect.

 1. Create a new user in the following location: **HQ\Users\IT\Helpdesk**
 1. See the following values:
     1. **First name:** *Enzo*